Lorie Argus

 Lorie started her career in Canada before relocating to Australia and joining Virgin Australia.
 In her ten years at the airline, she was appointed Manager of International Airport Operations and General Manager of Ground Operations.

 In 2017 Lorie graduated with an Executive MBA from Bond University.
 Lorie is an active member of Chief Executive Women and of the Australian Institute of Directors and became a Graduate of AICD (GAICD) in 2019.
-Lorie is also a Non-Executive Director of the Australian Airports Association, Airports Council International and Launceston Airport.
+Lorie is a Non-Executive Director of the Australian Airports Association, sits on the World Governing Board of ACI World Board of Airports Council International, is a member of the Melbourne 3000 Board and Chairs Australia Pacific Airports (Launceston).

 Chief Financial Officer